-Image fusion is the process of combining relevant information in two or more images of a scene into a single highly
+Image fusion is the process of combining information of interest in two or more images of a scene into a single highly

 informative image.
-Relevant information depends on the application under consideration.
+Information of interest depends on the application under consideration.

 An example of image fusion to maximize information content is given below.
 Images in Figs. 1a - 1f represent bands 1, 2,